 E.g: At a large developer community, the new product (still to be launched) had a lot of buzz among developers, but there were several customers already comparing it to other existing products and calling it a me-too product.
 The company response was to state via a “moderator” that since the product was not yet released, any discussion or speculation was useless and hence not worth discussing.

-was to have the product manager have a private webinar with some of the key community members to provide an “early preview” and collect competitive intelligence and have the members of the community start to discuss the known aspects of the product with the forum.
+Our recommended approach was to have the product manager have a private webinar with some of the key community members to provide an “early preview” and collect competitive intelligence and have the members of the community start to discuss the known aspects of the product with the forum.

 3. Co-opting vs. Competing: Customers have often come up with the best positioning for some of the products in companies that I have worked at.
 Almost always they express it in simple, elegant terms compared to a marketing person who desires to get the most “spin”.
 This is not to say marketing professionals are always “spinning” or that there is not value in it.
 Some marketing people I have worked with almost always will not accept the “layman’s description” of the product, since they believe they have to sell the bigger vision and value so they can charge a premium – this sometimes puts them in odds with the customer’s true usage or unintended uses of the product, which creates a competitive dynamic.
 Why not co-opt instead the unintended use and market to it so you can get best value?